EvanWithaW/adk-equity-research/README.md

 # ADK Equity Research Agent

-## Work In Progress by Evan Weidner
+## Developed by Evan Weidner

 ## Project Overview

 The ADK Equity Research Agent is a powerful tool built using Google's Agent Development Kit (ADK) that enables comprehensive research on SEC filings for equity research purposes.
 This agent serves as an intelligent assistant for financial analysts, investors, and researchers who need to quickly access, analyze, and extract insights from SEC filings.

+**Status**: This project is fully functional and has been tested.
+All features described in this README are implemented and working correctly.

 ## Key Features